An extremely active repeating fast radio burst source in a likely non-magneto-ionic environment: Introduction

 High levels of activity from a repeating FRB source discovered by Canadian Hydrogen Intensity Mapping Experiment (CHIME), FRB~20220912A, was announced in October 2022 \citep{2022ATel15679....1M}. \cite{2022ATel15679....1M} reported nine bursts from FRB~20220912A in three days of observations and estimated a burst rate as high as 200-300 bursts per day at $\sim$\,Jy ms fluence thresholds.
 FRB~20220912A has a dispersion measure (DM) of 219.46 \,pc~cm$^{-3}$ \citep{2022ATel15679....1M}.
-The maximum Galactic DM contribution is about 125 and 122 \,pc~cm$^{-3}$ for NE2001 model \citep{2002astro.ph..7156C} and YMW16 model \citep{2017ApJ...835...29Y} , respectively.
-This active repeating FRB were then followed-up by telescopes world-wide, including Deep Synoptic Array (DSA-110) \citep{2022ATel15716....1R}, Big Scanning Antenna (BSA) \citep{2022ATel15713....1F}, Stockert telescope \citep{2022ATel15691....1H}, Robert C. Byrd Green Bank Telescope (GBT) \citep{2022ATel15723....1F}, Effelsberg \citep{2022ATel15727....1K}, FAST \citep{2022ATel15733....1Z}, Arecibo 12-m \citep{2022ATel15734....1P}, Allen Telescope Array \citep{2022ATel15735....1S}, Tianlai \citep{2022ATel15758....1Y}, and upgraded Giant Metrewave Radio Telescope (GMRT) \citep{2022ATel15806....1B}.
-DSA-110 localized FRB~20220912A to (Right Ascension--RA, Declination--Dec) = (23$^h$09$^m$04.9$^s$, +48$^\circ$42$'$25.4$''$) (J2000), consistent with the galaxy PSO~J347.2702+48.7066 \citep{2022arXiv221109049R} at a redshift of 0.0771.
+The maximum Galactic DM contribution along this line of sight is about 125 and 122 \,pc~cm$^{-3}$ for NE2001 model \citep{2002astro.ph..7156C} and YMW16 model \citep{2017ApJ...835...29Y} , respectively.
+This active repeating FRB was then followed up by telescopes world-wide, including the Deep Synoptic Array (DSA-110) \citep{2022ATel15716....1R}, the Big Scanning Antenna (BSA) \citep{2022ATel15713....1F}, the Stockert telescope \citep{2022ATel15691....1H}, the Robert C. Byrd Green Bank Telescope (GBT) \citep{2022ATel15723....1F}, the Effelsberg \citep{2022ATel15727....1K}, the Five-hundred-meter Aperture Spherical radio Telescope (FAST) \citep{2022ATel15733....1Z}, the Arecibo 12-m \citep{2022ATel15734....1P}, the Allen Telescope Array \citep{2022ATel15735....1S}, the Tianlai \citep{2022ATel15758....1Y}, the Nancay radio telescope (NRT) \citep{2023MNRAS.526.2039H}, and the upgraded Giant Metrewave Radio Telescope (GMRT) \citep{2022ATel15806....1B}.
+DSA-110 localized FRB~20220912A to Right Ascension (RA) 23$^h$09$^m$04.9$^s$, Declination (Dec) +48$^\circ$42$'$25.4$''$ (J2000 equinox), consistent with the galaxy PSO~J347.2702+48.7066 \citep{0912red} at a redshift of 0.0771.

-We observed FRB~20220912A with the GBT about one month after the CHIME announcement.
-The source was confirmed to be extremely active, with a measured burst rate reaching 90 hr$^{-1}$, the highest yet for any FRB seen by the GBT or other (sub)-100 meter radio telescopes, making it the fourth extremely active FRBs.
-Only FAST has observed higher rates.
-We show the $\sigma_{\mathrm{RM}}$ (see explanation of $\sigma_{\mathrm{RM}}$ below) and circular fraction of the four extremely active FRBs in Figure~\ref{fig:compare}.
-FRB~20220912A is special because it is likely the only extremely active FRB currently in a clean environment.